PhD Admission Guide

 Support from a supervisor with the right expertise for your project is essential to success in your doctoral studies.
 In order for your application to be considered you must identify a lead supervisor who shares an interest in your proposed area of research.

-Details of research undertaken within the School can be found by exploring our Research Groups and Staff pages.
+Details of research undertaken within the School can be found by exploring our departments and academic staff pages.
 All of our faculty members are research active and the majority of them are available to supervise doctoral students.
-However, prior to contacting a potential supervisor, please check to make sure that they are recruiting students for the coming year.
-If you wish to find out more about supervisors currently taking on PhD students contact email@example.com.

 When you have identified a supervisor you would like to work with, please email them, and include the following information in your message: